A garage conversion should be high on your to-do list if you:

 - fire safety

-The LABC website is a good starting point for information regarding the Regs surrounding garage conversions in England and Wales.
+The LABC website is a really good starting point for information regarding the Regulations surrounding garage conversions in England and Wales.

 A building notice or full plans application will need to be submitted to building control as part of this process.
 Your local building control department will then register the conversion and carry out inspections throughout the project, then issue the final certificate on completion.

-A key part of the project may involve blocking up the existing garage door opening; perhaps adding a new window or entry door in its place.
+On of the key elements of converting a garage is blocking up the existing garage door opening (with an infill wall) — perhaps adding a new window or entry door in its place.

-In order to add an infill wall, you’ll need to first establish whether the garage foundations were continued beneath this opening and/or the concrete slab is adequate to support the new wall; this may involve digging a small trial hole in front of the concrete slab to check.
+In order to add an infill wall, you’ll need to establish whether the garage foundations were continued beneath this opening and/or the concrete slab is adequate to support the new wall.
+This may involve digging a small trial hole in front of the concrete slab to check.

 If the existing concrete slab is 200mm or over, this is generally adequate to extend straight up with new brickwork.

-There are typically two options if your existing garage foundations are found to be inadequate.
 Either a 1m footing wall will have to be dug and filled with concrete, or a 140mm x 100mm concrete lintel can be added into the wall, below ground level, on both sides.
-You can then build a new infill wall on top.
+You can then proceed to build a new infill wall on top.

 Adding external insulation is not usually recommended as, although it minimises the impact that extra insulation will have on internal spaces, it can cause issues externally with wall thicknesses.